rafaelclaycon/TheLibraryIsOpen/README.md

 - 🇧🇷 Brazilian Portuguese (native)
 - 🇨🇦 Canadian French (not perfect, open to contributions :)

-To change between languages, change the Simulator language in Settings or the app language under `Target > Edit Scheme... > Run > Options > App Language`.
+To use a different language, change the simulator language in Settings or in Xcode go to `TheLibraryIsOpen (target name at the top) > Edit Scheme... > Run (sidebar) > Options > App Language`.

 ## Prerequisites